What is Encryption? Beginner’s Guide From Plain Text to Cipher Text

 • Compliance: Many industries/organizations use encryption by law to protect private & confidential data, such as personal health information or financial data.

-• Data integrity: It helps to ensure that data is not alter/tamper during the data transmission and ensures accuracy and reliability.
+• Data integrity: It helps to ensure that data is not altered/tampered with during data transmission and ensures accuracy and reliability.

 • Assurance: Knowing that sensitive information remains secured by encryption assures both individuals/organizations, reducing the risk of data loss or theft.